 - 1. The crisis provider will have sufficient staff at all times to provide intensive in-home and out-of-home services simultaneously. - a.
 Staffing composition must include, at minimum, an LCSW/LPC, behavior specialist, RN, and sufficient direct support staff.
 The crisis provider may supplement this staff with additional direct support staff, MSW, RN, LPN, and Safety Officers.
 A psychiatrist should remain available for consultation. - b.
 The use of proxy care in intensive out-of-home services is strictly prohibited. - c.
-The crisis provider is required to notify the Autism and Crisis Services Manager of staff vacancies that impact service delivery and may be required to submit an interim staffing plan. - All licensed or certified team members are required to comply with Professional Licensing or Certification Requirements and the Reporting of Practice Act Violations, 04-101 maintaining valid/current license or certification. - 3.
+The crisis provider is required to notify the Autism and Crisis Services Manager of staff vacancies that impact service delivery and may be required to submit an interim staffing plan.

+- 2. All licensed or certified team members are required to comply with Professional Licensing or Certification Requirements and the Reporting of Practice Act Violations, 04-101 maintaining valid/current license or certification. - 3.
 The LCSW/LPC provides clinical oversight of service provision and ensures that all documentation is completed in compliance with these standards and related policies. - 4.
-All applicable DBHDD policies regarding Limited English Proficiency and Sensory Impairment are followed.
-In addition, crisis providers must consult with the DBHDD Office of Deaf Services, in accordance with policy, for additional evaluation and support, if needed.
+All applicable DBHDD policies regarding Limited English Proficiency and Sensory Impairment are followed (i.e. Nondiscrimination and Accessibility for Individuals with Disabilities and Individuals with Limited English Proficiency, 15-100, and DBHDD Field Office Access Coordinators, 15-103).
+In addition, crisis providers must consult with the Office of Deaf Services, in accordance with policy, for additional evaluation and support, if needed.